KohGeek/GSODAnalysis/README.md

 When launching mongodb server for the first time, run `mongosh -f setup/initialise_db.js` python script to automatically setup the server.
 After importing the data, run the `mongosh -f setup/create_indexes.js` script to create the indexes on the database.

-### Windows

-If you use Windows, `pip install -r requirements.txt` could throw error due to missing dependencies.
-If this happens, install the wheel files from [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/) for the files below:

-- Fiona
-- GDAL
-- Cartopy
-- Shapely
-- Pyproj
-- Numpy with MKL support

-Run `pip install <wheel_file_name>` for each of the files, then run `pip install -r requirements.txt` again to install the rest of the dependencies.

-### Conda

-Alternatively, just use conda because it's easier.
-Cartopy is a pain to install anywhere.
-Instruction to use conda are not included.

 ## Usage

 Data downloaded from the website is in a .tar.gz form.
 Untar the file using `setup/untar.py` script.
 The script will automatically untar all files in subdirectories.